cjbeattie/SingaporeCarParkingMap/README.md

 - Markers need to be prettier.
 - Markers should update when map is dragged to fill the new bounds.
 - I want to eventually have markers showing over the whole of Singapore.
 - Availability data should be taken from LTA DataMall instead of Data.gov.sg.
 The latter only has availability information for HDB carparks, the former has availability for URA & LTA carparks too.
+There were some issues with LTA DataMall data retrieval however in this frontend-only format, so this should be updated in future.
 - There are other small carparking datasets which would be nice to add, e.g. NParks and URA Season Parking.
 - Allowing the user to select the radius that they want to search around would be ideal.